Examples of effective practice

 - Reduces or addresses the financial challenges for students

 (Source: Devlin, Kift, Nelson, Smith, McKay, 2012 http://www.lowses.edu.au/)

 FedUni develops a Writing Guide for effective communication with students

 The Unified Communications Working Party was a focused working group highlighted in the Student Retention and Success strategic plan 2015-2017.
 In consultation with Public Relations, Marketing, the Student Retention and Success initiative, and with over 1500 FedUni students, the working party created a guide to effectively communicate with students.
 The Guide provides a unified benchmark for communicating through all mediums, and covers a wide range of topics from collecting the right data through to syntax and best practice messaging.

 Vice-Chancellor's Awards for Contributions to Student Learning

-The Vice Chancellor currently recognises awards for teaching and outstanding contributions to student learning, and Awards for Excellence.
-The awards which are open to all staff and institutional associates are the Vice-Chancellor's Citations for Outstanding Contributions to Student Learning (valued at $1,000) and the Vice-Chancellor's Award for Teaching Excellence (valued at $5,000).
-While all current VC awards are self- or peer-nominated and endorsed by Executive Deans/Directors, the Student Retention and Success Strategic Plan sets out a priority to develop and implement a promotion stream for excellence in learning enhancement and student retention.
-This includes the development of a student-nominated teaching award.
-Progress updates on these awards will be promoted through this site.
+While all current VC awards are self- or peer-nominated and endorsed by Pro-Vice Chancellor/Deans of Schools, the Student Retention and Success Strategic Plan 2015-2017 set out a priority to develop and implement a promotion stream for excellence in learning enhancement and student retention.
+This included the development of a student-nominated teaching award.